LTH-image

 In 2001 an open implementation of Grafchart was made in Java.
 It is called JGrafchart and supports the following features:

-• Steps and transitions with parallel and alternative branches
+• Steps and transitions with parallel and alternative paths

 • Macro steps and Procedure Steps with exception handling